-Control Statement
+Control statement

-The latest report to the Board confirmed that the control environment identified no significant failings or weaknesses in key processes and the syndicate was operating within risk appetite as at 31 December 2022 and the systems have been in place for the entirety of 2022.
+The Chief Risk Officer's latest report to the Board confirmed that the control environment identified no significant failings or weaknesses in key processes.
+The report confirmed that the syndicate was operating within risk appetite as at 31 December 2023 and the systems have been in place for the entirety of 2023.